find a good offer banner 2023

 With underground

-We were the first guests ever allowed to join the hotel's underground water system, called a qanat, which is the traditional water and cooling system in the desert city.
-It runs from the mountains and down through Yazd.
-The mother had not been down there before either, so the maiden voyage was celebrated with pictures and lots of smiles.
+We were the first guests ever to go underground to the hotel's underground water system, called a qanat, which is the traditional water and cooling system in the desert city.
+It runs from the mountains down through Yazd.

 Iran shiraz mosque - travel

-Surprises in Shiraz
+Surprises in Shiraz, Iran

 We ended up in Shiraz, 450 km southwest.
 At first glance, it was a bit of a busy mess compared to where we came from.
 There were lots of sights, but our eyes were only really opened when my travel companion got in touch with a couple of locals who were siblings of one of his acquaintances.